Dhruvmodii/Web-Form-Testing-Project/README.md

 Chrome Browser

-📂 Project Structure
-selenium-registration-test/
-│
-├── index.html        # User registration UI
-├── style.css         # Styling for the form
-├── script.js         # Client-side form validation
-├── one.py            # Selenium automation test script
-└── README.md         # Project documentation

-🚀 What This Automation Does
+#🚀 What This Automation Does

 The Selenium script (one.py) performs the following steps: